Sign up for The Brief, our daily newsletter that keeps readers up to speed on the most essential Texas news.

 At this point, Hernandez is more than happy to leave.
-But she’s in a bind: The Dallas Housing Authority won’t help her relocate because she hasn’t paid off her balance with Fowler, who she said won’t speak with her about how they calculated her unpaid rent.
+But she’s in a bind: The Dallas Housing Authority can’t help her relocate because she hasn’t paid off her balance with Fowler, who she said won’t speak with her about how they calculated her unpaid rent.
 The specter of another eviction filing looms.

 The stress has been hard on her son.
 Hernandez tried to shield him from the situation.
 But in August, he discovered the court paperwork showing management had started the process to evict them.